top of page

 Trauma Studies with The Science of Touch and Jessica Maguire's Vagus Nerve Intensive Program.

-Lomilomi Practitioner Training (2019) with Kumu Charlie Snow from The Blisstitute of Living Aloha, becoming one of Australia's senior practitioners and certified teachers of this lineage.
+Lomilomi Practitioner Training (2019) with Kumu Charlie Snow from The Institute of Living Aloha, becoming one of Australia's senior practitioners and certified teachers of this lineage.

 Urban Tantra (2020) with Barbara Carrellas.